 Before the injection, your doctor will discuss the procedure with you.
 Your doctor will either obtain your consent before the injection or confirm this consent if it was previously given.
 The treatment will take place in a dedicated area with trained personnel.
-An X-ray machine (or other forms of image guidance) will be used to enable accurate injection.
+An X-ray machine (or other forms of image guidance) will often be used to enable accurate injection.
 Not all doctors undertake these injections in exactly the same way but the following usually happens;

-- · You will be prepared for the procedure as per local protocol - Observations such as blood pressure and pulse rate may be made
+- You will be prepared for the procedure as per local protocol - Observations such as blood pressure and pulse rate may be made - · A small needle (cannula) will be placed in the back of your hand

-- A small needle (cannula) will usually be placed in the back of your hand. - You will be carefully positioned and the skin around the injection site(s) will be cleaned with an antiseptic solution or spray; this can feel very cold - · X-ray (or an alternative way of guiding the needles) will be used - You will feel a stinging sensation as local anaesthetic is injected to numb the skin and surrounding tissues.
-Your doctor will warn you of this first - The doctor will direct the injection to the dorsal root ganglion suspected to be a source of pain and usually inject contrast (a solution that is visible under XRay) to ensure the needle is correctly positioned.
-When the injections are made, you may feel pressure, tightness or a pushing sensation in your back or leg.
+- You will be carefully positioned and the skin around the injection site(s) will be cleaned with an antiseptic solution or spray; this can feel very cold - · X-ray (or an alternative way of guiding the needles) will be used - · You will feel a stinging sensation as local anaesthetic is injected to numb the skin and surrounding tissues.
+Your doctor will warn you of this first - The doctor will direct the injections to the area(s) suspected to be a source of pain.
+When the injections are made, you may feel pressure, tightness or a pushing sensation.
 If there is any discomfort, do let the doctor know